Maunil2k/HubMap_hacking_the_human_body/README.md

 2) Model: FPN
 3) Backbone: EfficientNetB4
 4) Batch size: 12
-5) Loss: BCE Dice loss<br />
+5) Loss: BCE Dice loss<br /><br />

 ## Approach 3:
 The 2nd approach outperformed its prior one almost in all the aspects, except the only problem with it was huge data loss since I scaled down large images to smaller sizes.
 To overcome this shortcoming, I created a new dataset out of the already existing one by generating 9 patches in the first attempt and 16 patches of the masks and images in the second.
 After the dataset was prepared, I used a very similar data pipeline as the one used in 2nd approach.
 Once again I tried several backbones, experimented different image size, batch sizes, etc. Unlike the first approach, the training loop took much lesser time and the memory management was much efficient.
-But unfortunately, none of them ever exceeded my previous public score.
+But unfortunately, none of them ever exceeded my previous public score.<br /><br />

 ## Final word:
 These methods are definitely not exhaustive.
 Infact, there are models that would give better results than FPN or UNet, for instance, SegFormer model.
-Find the solution of the third placeholder [here](https://www.kaggle.com/competitions/hubmap-organ-segmentation/discussion/354683) and [GitHub repo](https://github.com/VSydorskyy/hubmap_2022_htt_solution) for the same.
+Find the solution of the third placeholder [here](https://www.kaggle.com/competitions/hubmap-organ-segmentation/discussion/354683) and [GitHub repo](https://github.com/VSydorskyy/hubmap_2022_htt_solution) for the same.<br /><br />

 ## References:
 1) Competition: [HuBMAP + HPA - Hacking the Human Body](https://www.kaggle.com/competitions/hubmap-organ-segmentation/overview)